 Proper strategic asset allocation may also reduce risk.
 Academic research has demonstrated that the performance of different asset classes is not always closely related; some do quite well at the same time others are declining.
 Asset allocation strategies take advantage of this lack of correlation to build portfolios that are unlikely to have assets that all do well or poorly at the same time.
 As a result, a well-diversified investment account is less likely to suffer huge losses in an unfavorable market environment.

 * Strategic Asset Allocation does not insure a profit or protect against loss.

 Dynamic Asset Allocation

-Over the past 20 years, we have witnessed two of the worst bear markets since the Great Depression.
+Over the past 25 years, we have witnessed two of the worst bear markets since the Great Depression.
 From peak to trough, the S&P 500 index lost over 50% of its value from 2000-2002 (often referred to as the “tech bubble”) and again from 2007-2009 (often referred to as the “great recession”).
+Moreover during the outbreak of COVID-19 in 2020, the S&P 500 lost over 37% of its value.
 Regardless of the causes and the name tags, the reality is that even the best strategic asset allocations suffered significant losses because historically diversified correlations among so many asset classes moved closer to one during the extended major bear markets.